 So in any case, a waifu is a fictional character that a person loves.
 It is a relationship that exists on a spectrum.
 Some people approach waifuism casually.
 It is something fun and temporary.
 On the opposite end are those that take the relationship seriously.
 They wear a wedding band to symbolize their marriage with their waifu.
 They attempt to base their decisions on what their waifu would want.
 She is a real person that can feel disappointment, anger, or hurt (Reddit, 2012).

 Characteristics of Waifuism

-- Waifu relationships are a monogamous commitment.
+- Waifu relationships involve commitment.
+(See Note)

 - The lover of the waifu knows the character is fictional.